umbrella-network/overture/README.md

 ![Umbrella network - logo](./umb.network-logo.png)

+This repo includes token smart contract (main UMB and rewards rUMB) as well as distribution strategies for:
+- auction
-DeFi farming smart contracts that follows
+- DeFi farming
+- linear vesting

-[A Proposal for the UMB Token Staking, Rewards and Distribution]( https://medium.com/umbrella-network/a-proposal-for-the-umb-token-staking-rewards-and-distribution-34e3f3499433 ).
+DeFi farming and token distribution smart contracts that follows [A Proposal for the UMB Token Staking, Rewards and Distribution]( https://medium.com/umbrella-network/a-proposal-for-the-umb-token-staking-rewards-and-distribution-34e3f3499433 ).